sloschert/scrape_images/README.md

   Opens all pictures one by one and lets you chose if you want to keep (y) or delete (n) the picture.
 To be used as root in bash.

-(The scrape from google function is a reviewed version of the code found on https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)
+(The scrape_from_google-function is a reviewed and updated version of the code found on https://towardsdatascience.com/image-scraping-with-python-a96feda8af2d)